fis/chainlance/README.md

 ### wrenchlance

-*Hypothetical entry.
-Does not quite exist yet.*

-Wrenchlance concept: ahead-of-time compile and link the execution engine and the right program (with both polarities) into an executable.
+Concept: ahead-of-time compile and link the execution engine and the right program (with both polarities) into an executable.
 This lets you use regular (hopefully also more processor-friendly) relative branches in it.
 The executable will then take a torquelance-style left program binary as an argument, load it to memory, and run a tournament against it.

+Arguably amusing idea, but does not really seem to be worth it.

+To use:

+    wrenchlance-left left.bfjoust left.bin
+    wrenchlance-right right.bfjoust | \
+      gcc -std=gnu99 -fwhole-program -O2 -march=native \
+          wrenchlance-stub.c wrenchlance-header.s -x assembler - \
+          -o right
+    ./right left.bin

 Etymology: Something you apply torque with.